 Subject to the restrictions in the preceding paragraph and the requirements of the TSX, the Board may, in its discretion, and without obtaining shareholder approval, amend, suspend or discontinue the Performance Rights Plan, and amend or discontinue any Performance Rights granted under the Performance Rights Plan, at any time.
-Without limiting the foregoing, the Board may, without obtaining shareholder approval, amend the Performance Rights Plan, and any Performance Rights granted under the Performance Rights Plan, to
+Without limiting the foregoing, the Board may, without obtaining shareholder approval, amend the Performance Rights Plan, and any Performance Rights granted under the Performance Rights Plan, and any Performance Rights granted under the Performance Rights Plan, and any Performance Rights granted under the Performance Rights Plan, and any Performance Rights Plan, to:

-- (i) amend the vesting provisions, - (ii) amend the target milestones, - (iii) amend the performance periods, except in certain limited circumstances where the Company has imposed a trading blackout as described in paragraph 8, - (iv) amend the eligibility requirements of designated participants which would have the potential of broadening or increasing insider participation, and - (v) make any amendment of a grammatical, typographical or administrative nature or to comply with the requirements of any applicable laws or regulatory authorities.
+- (i) amend the vesting provisions, - (ii) amend the target milestones, - (iii) amend the performance periods, except to extend past the original expiration date, - (iv) amend the eligibility requirements of designated participants which would have the potential of broadening or increasing insider participation, and - (v) make any amendment of a grammatical, typographical or administrative nature or to comply with the requirements of any applicable laws or regulatory authorities. - 11.
+Financial Assistance